isaacnmm/pestpolicy-hugo2XX/content/posts/how-to-get-rid-of-fleas-in-carpet/index.md

 The vacuum is powerful enough to suck up adult fleas, their eggs, larvae and most of the pupae as well.
 Vacuuming not only eliminates the adult fleas but fleas from all stages of their life.

-It also sucks up the disgusting pre
-- digested blood feces that appear like coarse ground black pepper.
+It also sucks up the disgusting pre-digested blood feces that appear like coarse ground black pepper.

 Moreover, the vibrations the vacuum cleaner creates can cause flea pupae to come out of their cocoon, making it easy for the vacuum cleaner to suck them up.